Do you own a property in Nice and dream of renting it out on Airbnb? Beware, the ELAN Law could well upset your plans!

 Penalties:

-• Up to 5,000 € fine if you do not declare your property.
+• Up to €5,000 fine if you fail to declare your property.

-• Up to 10,000 € if you exceed the day limit.
+• Up to €10,000 if you exceed the day limit.

-Rules for secondary residences
+Rules for second homes

-• For example: buying commercial premises and converting them into housing.
+Some cities, such as Nice, require a counterpart.
+For example: buying a commercial premises and converting it into housing.

-• If you earn more than 23,000 € per year, you will need to register as a self-employed worker.
+Income from these rentals is taxable.
+If you earn more than €23,000 a year, you will have to register as a self-employed worker.

 Rules for mixed rentals